 The Clinical Placement Office works collaboratively with faculty, program directors, and students to ensure all students have a productive clinical experience.
 Clinical sites and preceptors are chosen for their ability to provide students with clinical experiences consistent with course and certification requirements and the mission of the school.
 Due to regulatory requirements or a lack of available and appropriate preceptors, VUSN may not be able to accommodate clinical placements in all areas of the country.
-Students should discuss their preferences with their specialty faculty to be sure they understand all possible options.
+Please discuss your preferences with your specialty faculty to be sure you understand all possible options.

-Pre-Specialty Year Rotations
+PreSpecialty Year Rotations

-Students during their pre-specialty year will be placed in group clinical experiences.
+Students during their PreSpecialty year will be placed in group clinical experiences.
 These group experiences may be in a hospital or community setting.